ml-cube/ml3-platform-docs/md-docs/user_guide/modules/rag_evaluation.md

 The RAG evaluation module computes the metrics based on the data availability for each sample.
 If a sample lacks one of the three components (User Input, Context or Response), only the applicable metrics are computed.
-For instance, if a sample does not have a response, only the **User Input - Context** metrics are computed.
+For instance, if a sample is missing the response, only the **User Input - Context** metrics are computed.

 If data added to a [Task] contains contexts with multiple chunks of text, a [context separator](../task.md#retrieval-augmented-generation) must be provided.

+When requesting the evaluation, a **timestamp interval** must be provided to specify the time range of the data to be evaluated.

 [Task]: ../task.md